 | Owner | Tech lead or platform team | Domain team or feature owner |

-The information that changes faster than anyone updates the doc.
-Live state, not memorized state.
+The information that changes faster than anyone updates the doc — and why the context tax matters.

 Layers 1 and 2 carry static knowledge — things you write down and update on a cadence.
 Layer 3 carries the information that changes faster than anyone documents it.
 Current database schema.
 State of the CI pipeline.
 The Notion page edited an hour ago.
 The latest production error log.